Superstore: Dina And Garrett Are Not Finished Yet According To Colton Dunn

 “Now, to be clear, I am in no way an alcoholic.
 I prefer the term ‘alcohol enthusiast.’
 I think most Canadians do.”

-This week The Star reported that Ash had real life experience working in a superstore, as she was an employee at Canada’s now-defunct chain Zellers.
+This week The Star reported that Ash had real-life experience working in a superstore, as she was an employee at Canada’s now-defunct chain Zellers.
 The future comedian was at the store for two and a half years, working her way up to cash after working in the shoe section.

-During the interview with The Star Ash guided the interviewer through the Superstore set which mimics most every big box store on the planet, including Zellers.
+During the interview with The Star, Ash guided the interviewer through the Superstore set which mimics most every big box store on the planet, including Zellers.
 Ash commented that the same discount brand scent lingered in the air.

 “When I first walked into this place it smelled just like Zellers.
 It’s that smell of packing or something.
 It’s not bad, just really specific.”

-While he didn’t comment on the smell of the Superstore set, Dunn told Entertainment Weekly he appreciated the show’s frequent shift form lighthearted to more serious topics.
-According to the actor that’s typical of real life for everyone, including those laboring in the aisles of a retail establishment.
+While he didn’t comment on the smell of the Superstore set, Dunn told Entertainment Weekly he appreciated the show’s frequent shift from lighthearted to more serious topics.
+According to the actor, that’s typical of real life for everyone, including those laboring in the aisles of a retail establishment.

 “[T]hat’s fun because that’s how the real world is.
 It’s never one or the other.
 So it’s nice to pepper in a little dark stuff every now and then just to make sure people are watching.”